namanbatheja/my-girls-grievance-garden/README.md

-# Our Little Garden - A Love Communication Portal
+# Our Little Greivance Garden - A Love Communication Portal

 A beautiful, neon-themed web application for sharing thoughts, feelings, and little moments of love.
 This project was created to improve communication and strengthen relationships through a fun, interactive interface.